-auto-dnssec maintain; includes the above, but also automatically adjusts the zone's DNSSEC keys on schedule, according to the keys' timing metadata (see dnssec-keygen(8) and dnssec-settime(8)).
-The command rndc sign zonename causes named to load keys from the key repository and sign the zone with all keys that are active. rndc loadkeys zonename causes named to load keys from the key repository and schedule key maintenance events to occur in the future, but it does not sign the full zone immediately.
-Note: once keys have been loaded for a zone the first time, the repository will be searched for changes periodically, regardless of whether rndc loadkeys is used.
+auto-dnssec maintain; includes the above, but also automatically adjusts the zone's DNSSEC keys on schedule, according to the keys' timing metadata (see dnssec-keygen(8) and ) and dnssec-keygen(8)) and dnssec-keygen(8">dnssec-keygen(8")) and dnssec-keygen(8")) and ) an been loaded for a zone the first time, the repository will be searched for changes periodically, regardless of whether rndc loadkeys is used.
 The recheck interval is defined by dnssec-loadkeys-interval.)